Coltthatcher/Kombucha-club/README.md

   4) Clone the repository to your desktop: `$ git clone https://github.com/Coltthatcher/KombuchaKlub`
   5) Run the command `cd KombuchaKlub` to get into the project directory.

+### running the site

+  1) After cloneing project run `npm install`
+  2) adding new kombucha to the list will show the kombuchas details where one can run see the functionality of the site